 Some babies in the UK need specialist care when they are born.
 They may be born too early, with a low birth weight or have a medical condition.
 Since 2006, our clinical audit aims to improve care to these babies.

-The NNAP case studies illustrate how hospitals have used the audit to identify and implement quality improvement activities - and improve patient care.
-These can be found on QI Central, RCPCH’s quality improvement hub.
+These illustrate how hospitals have used the audit to identify and implement quality improvement activities - and improve patient care.
+They are published on QI Central, RCPCH’s quality improvement hub.

 Our new interactive dashboard shows data on the 10 NNAP performance metrics, and will be updated each quarter.
 You can view results by neonatal unit, Integrated Care System / Health Board (Wales and Scotland) and neonatal network.

-For parents and carers - your guide to NNAP's report
+For parents and carers - 'Your baby's care', guide to NNAP's report

 We ask doctors and nurses to record data about your baby, such as temperature, screening for eye disorders and medicines, as well as consultation with you.
 We describe areas that are good, and that could be better.
 This helps hospitals, neonatal networks, and those who plan healthcare, improve care for these babies.